-When the robbery of a local museum was reported, nobody paid it much attention.

-, it was thought that nothing valuable was missing.
+When the robbery of a local museum was first/firstly/while reported, nobody paid it much attention.
+At first/First/Secondly, it was thought that nothing valuable was missing.
 However, it was later discovered that some valuable coins were missing.

-a recent press conference, an expert was asked what the thieves might do with the coins.

-She suggested three possibilities:

-, the thieves might try to sell the coins to a collector.
+During/ Meanwhile/While a recent press conference, an expert was asked what the thieves might do with the coins.
+She suggested three possibilities: At first/First/ In the end, the thieves might try to sell the coins to a collector.
 This was considered to be rather unlikely, as it would be easy to find the coins.

-, they might melt the coins and sell the gold from them.
+Meanwhile/Second/Secondly, they might melt the coins and sell the gold from them.
 This was also thought to be unlikely, as the gold would be worth a lot less than the coins themselves.

-, the coins might be sent abroad for sale in another country.
+At the end/ Finally/Last, the coins might be sent abroad for sale in another country.
+This was seen as the most likely case.

-, the police have released a statement, announcing that they have a good idea who the thieves are.
-'We are confident that we will catch them

-, even if it takes months, and we will return the coins to the museum.' the statement said.
+During/ Meanwhile/While, the police have released a statement, announcing that they have a good idea who the thieves are.
+'We are confident that we will catch them at the end/ finally/ in the end, even if it takes months, and we will return the coins to the museum.' the statement said.